Fair Summarization: Bridging Quality and Diversity in Extractive Summaries: Acknowledgments

-\begin{ack} We would like to thank Aravind Inbasekaran for his valuable assistance throughout this project.
-This research has been supported by the National Science Foundation under Grant No. AF 2311397 and CRII:RI 2246174. \end{ack}
+We would like to thank Aravind Inbasekaran for his valuable assistance throughout this project.
+We also appreciate the constructive feedback provided by the anonymous reviewers.
+This research has been supported by the National Science Foundation under Grants AF 2311397 and CRII:RI 2246174.